coracle-social/coracle/README.md

 - [ ] Fix anon/new user experience
 - [ ] Show loading on replies/new notes
 - [ ] Initial user load doesn't have any relays, cache user or wait for people db to be loaded
+- [ ] Shorten height of chat headers
+- [ ] Custom views should combine pubkeys, relays, and topics
+- [ ] Show relay status based on stats not current connection status
+  - Add a dot below the relay's color code on feeds?

 # Changelog

 ## 0.2.12

 - [x] Stream likes and replies in lazily
+- [x] Add relay symbol to notes which is clickable to view relays
+- [x] Switch to publishing events optimistically
+- [x] Reduce how many relays replies are published to
+- [x] Re-work thread layout
+- [x] Color code relays

 ## 0.2.11